 One complaint I have is that the UV-C feature doesn’t turn back on if it was in use before you switched off the purifiers using the fan control.
 There’s no memory feature, so you’ll have to turn it back on manually every time you’d like to use it.

 The GermGuardian AC4825 is a no-frills tower air purifier with simple operation and good air cleaning ability.
 It lacks in features compared some other products, but it's a better value for its price range.
 Room coverage (med. rooms) is better than many similarly priced competitors.
-The quality and fit/finish are great and it's a good looking product.
+The quality and fit & finsish are nice.
 Maintenance is easy to perform.
-Operation on low speed is quiet, although not as quiet as smaller products.
+Operation on low speed is quiet enough for most.
 One of the best-selling air purifiers available today, it's a great choice and works well for dealing with allergies, smoke, pet dander, and many more air quality issues.
-Don't hesitate to start enjoying better air today.
+You won't go wrong with this one!

 - Great air coverage for its price range

 - Very easy to operate